Lightningeek/n-gon-modded/README.md

 This was created for EDUCATIONAL PURPOSES

+Instructions:

+1: download the zip file

-Download the zip file and extract all then go to the html
+2: go to the zip and extract all

+3: go into the folders until you find index.html with chrome logo

+4: double click the index html to open the game